 In a bowl, mix together 4 tbsp water, 2 tsp cornstarch, 1 1/2 tbsp soy sauce, 1/2 tbsp oyster sauce, 1 tsp brown sugar, 1/2 tsp Sriracha, 1/2 tsp pepper, 1/2 tsp paprika, 1/2 tsp red pepper flakes, and 1 tsp sesame oil.
 Set aside.

 Heat 1 tbsp canola oil in a large non-stick pan over medium heat.
-Sauté 1 tbsp garlic and 1 tsp ginger until fragrant, then add 10 oz peeled shrimp.
-Cook until both sides turn red.
+Sauté 1 tbsp garlic and 1 tsp ginger until fragrant.

 Add 10 oz peeled shrimp.
 Cook until both sides turn red.

-Add the carrots and green beans, 4 oz each.
+Add 4 oz carrots and 4 oz green beans.
 Stir everything for about 3 minutes.

+Add 3 oz cashews.
 Pour in the sauce you mixed earlier, and it should quickly thicken in about 30 seconds.
-Stir in 3 oz cashews, and remove from the heat.

-Garnish with 1 tsp sesame seeds, 2 tbsp scallion, and enjoy with 3 cups cooked rice.
+Garnish with 1 tsp sesame seeds, 2 tbsp scallion, and enjoy with 3 cups cooked medium-grain rice.